-If you want to buy a Cavalier King Charles Spaniel puppy, it’s smart to do a little research first.
-They are indeed sweet and gentle pets.
+The Cavalier King Charles Spaniel pups are indeed sweet and gentle pets.
 They are eager to please and respond best to a gentle approach to training.

 Even among lapdogs, the Cav is a real “people person.”
 While they love their owners, this lovable pooch is also happy to cuddle with anyone in the family or even first-time visitors.
 They are even-tempered and get along well with other dogs and pets.